-Grants of up to $5,000 each plus in-kind supports are available for up to 20 Indigenous and local governments working with health authorities and other partners to better understand priority areas and local needs and to take action to improve community connections in their community or region.
+Grants of up to $5,000 each plus in-kind supports are available for approximately 20 Indigenous and local governments working with health authorities and other partners to better understand priority areas and local needs and to enhance a sense of belonging within local community.

-The following organizations are not eligible to apply:
+The following organizations are not eligible to apply as a primary applicant: